Is your home a disaster, but you can’t find the time or energy to tackle it? Get these 10 motivation tips and you’ll be ready to get started!

-It’s easy for me to put off purging and organizing, but when I realize how much stuff I have that others could be using, it becomes easier.
-When I think of people who could really benefit from the unused picture frames stacked in the garage, or several similar sweaters hanging in my closet, I get motivated to donate that stuff.
+It’s easy for me to put off purging and organizing.
+But when I realize how much stuff I have that others could be using, it becomes easier.

 And, getting rid of unused items can instantly make your home look more tidy because you’re freeing up space!

-You can use a neighborhood Facebook group like Buy Nothing to easily give items away, or you can head to places like Goodwill, other thrift stores, or churches that accept donations.
+You can use a neighborhood Facebook group like Buy Nothing to easily give items away, or you can head to a store like Goodwill, other thrift stores, or churches that accept donations.

 - List the top 10 areas in your home you’d like to see cleaned out or organized.